beelabhmc/bee_recruitment_exp_2022/README.md

 ## Project description

-This repository contains files and scripts to analyze them from an experiment on honey bee recruitment behavior conducted in the summer of 2022.
+This repository scripts to analyze data from an experiment on honey bee recruitment behavior conducted in the summer of 2022.
 The purpose of that experiment was to determine how the:

 * density (spacing) and
 * total number of flowers